 What’s in a name?
 Well, in the case of Fahntoosh Enterprises...not a lot.
 Long story short, a group of girl friends were out for a night of revelry and live music in Austin, Texas.
 In waltzes a gentleman ("gentleman" being a generous term) who the ladies knew of but had never actually met.
 And they would make sure that they did not really meet that night.
 Rather than providing real names as introductions, our creative friend Daniele introduced everyone with names from the strange inner-workings of her mind.
 Pointing to each friend respectively she said, “This is Roxie, this is Trixie, this is Fahntoosh”, and finally, “this is Francine Bonjourno.”
 Somehow Fahntoosh stuck as Cari’s nickname from that night forward.
 The others were spared….go figure.

-Cari Wieland has been a part of the live music scene in one capacity or another….as a fan, a volunteer, a production professional, or event specialist… for almost 25 years.
-She has worked or attended countless festivals, including Lollapalooza, Austin City Limits Music Festival, Bonnaroo, the Kerrville Folk Festival, Old Settler’s Music Festival, the New Orleans Jazz and Heritage Festival, SXSW, Forecastle Festival, Aftershock, the Gentlemen of the Road tour, and many, many more!
+Cari Wieland has been a part of the live music scene in one capacity or another….as a fan, a volunteer, a production professional, or event specialist… for almost 30 years.
+She has worked or attended countless festivals, including Lollapalooza, Austin City Limits Music Festival, Bonnaroo, the Kerrville Folk Festival, Old Settler’s Music Festival, the New Orleans Jazz and Heritage Festival, SXSW, Forecastle Festival, Firefly, Aftershock, Bourbon & Beyond, Louder Than Life, JMBLYA, the Gentlemen of the Road tour, and many, many more!
+In fact, the list grows by leaps and bounds every year!
+She also worked full-time at SXSW in Austin, TX for 8 years, and still continues to work the event each year in one capacity or another.

 Cari’s professional life in the event management business began as a volunteer, but she is now proud to say it’s her full-time career.
 Before making the leap to event management, Cari was the Director of Special Education Assessments at the Texas Education Agency for 14 years.
 Before that, she was a high school principal and special education teacher.
 What a difference a few years makes!